The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis

-Agriculture is one of the most dependent sectors on weather conditions, being its output strongly affected by them.
+Agriculture is one of the sectors most dependent on weather conditions, being its output strongly affected by them.
 With the 45\% of the world population living in rural areas \citep{WBrurpop17} and the 26\% of the working population being employed in the primary sector in 2017 \citep{WBruremp17}, it is therefore highly interesting to analyse the effect of weather conditions on agricultural production.
 This is even more true for developing countries where the percentage of people deriving their livelihood from the primary sector grows tremendously: the percentage of working population being employed in agriculture in 2017 is equal to 32 in low and middle income countries, rising to 68 when considering only low income ones \citep{WBruremp17}.

-In a world characterized by global worming and more frequent weather extremes, see e.g. \cite{stott04}, \cite{pall11} and \cite{fischer15}, it comes with no surprise that a strong focus has been placed in understanding the effect that such phenomena have on agricultural output. \citet{lesk16}, for example, evaluate the impact of weather extremes on global crop production, finding a significant negative impact (minus 9--10\% for cereals). \citet{rosenzweig02} limit their analysis to U.S. and to floods and excesses of rain, whereas \citet{zipper16} focus on droughts, in the same region.
-The response to, and the adopted strategies to cope with, weather extremes is another well established field of investigation.
-Just to mention few examples, \citet{iizumi15} analyse the changes in cropping area and intensity due to weather shocks at global level, \citet{morton15} investigate the strategies adopted by Upper Midwest U.S. farmers to cope with a prolonged time of excesses of rain, whereas several papers have examined the farmers' response to droughts in vulnerable areas, see e.g. \citet{campbell99} in Kenya, \citet{fisher15} in Sub--Saharan Africa and \citet{hossain16} in Bangladesh.
+In a world characterized by global warming and more frequent weather extremes, see e.g. \cite{stott04}, \cite{pall11} and \cite{fischer15}, a strong focus has been placed in understanding the effect that such phenomena have on agricultural output.
+For instance, \citet{lesk16} evaluated the impact of weather extremes on global crop production, finding a significant negative impact (minus 9--10\% for cereals). \citet{rosenzweig02} limited their analysis to U.S. and to floods and excesses of rain, whereas \citet{zipper16} focused on droughts in the same area.
+The response to and the adopted strategies to cope with weather extremes is another well established field of investigation. \citet{iizumi15}, among others, analysed the changes in cropping area and intensity due to weather shocks at global level, whereas \citet{morton15} investigated the strategies adopted by Upper Midwest U.S. farmers to cope with a prolonged time of excesses of rain.
+Several papers examined the farmers' response to droughts in vulnerable areas, e.g. \citet{campbell99} in Kenya, \citet{fisher15} in Sub--Saharan Africa and \citet{hossain16} in Bangladesh.